 The property had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-Internal cupboards were generally filled with storage items.
-No access was available beneath sanitary or kitchen fittings.
+No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
+Timbers are assumed to be in a satisfactory condition.